dainiusjocas/vespa-nearest-neighbor-corner-cases/embedder-poc/README.md

-# Embed documents without a document processor
+# Embed documents using ranking framework

-A demo off ONNX model based embeddings can be calculated in the content node.
+A demo off an ONNX model based embeddings calculation using Vespa's ranking framework.

-The demo app should help explaining what is needed to support models inference in the document processing chain.
-After all models are supported in ranking, why not use the same functionality in the docprocs?
+Is it achievable to get similar outcome in the document processing chain?
+Or even in the indexing language?

 ## Setup